chinchalinchin/cloudformation-templates/README.md

           ParameterValue: <paramter2-value>
 ```

-If the parameter contains sensitive information, such as credentials, put the value in the *.env* file and then reference the variable name it in the *deployments.yml* using the YAML object `!env`,
+If the parameter contains sensitive information, such as credentials, put the value in the *.env* file and then reference the variable name in the *deployments.yml* using the `!env` YAML object,

 ```yaml
 MyNewStack: